ArmaghanAlvi/Iris-Flower-Dataset-ML-Program/README.md

 ## Acknowledgements
-This project was made based on <a href="https://machinelearningmastery.com/machine-learning-in-python-step-by-step/">this</a> tutorial by Jason Brownlee.
+This project was made based on <a href="https://machinelearningmastery.com/machine-learning-in-python-step-by-step/">this</a> post by Jason Brownlee.